diegoapajuelo/scaleWAMS/README.md

 I've worked on optimizing the UX on websites, sales pages, etc. in the past, but have always wanted to know more about how the prebuilt tools I use worked (such as Clickfunnels, Figma, Notion).
 There's clearly room for improvement.

-I graduated early this June 2023 (Applying to University 2024) and have been working on projects outside of my comfort zone, such as this.
+I graduated early at 17 this June 2023 (Applying to University 2024) and have been working on projects outside of my comfort zone, such as this.

 -Diego